 Internal Medicine

-• NEW PD IN JULY 2023: Philip McDonald MD named Interim Program Director.
+- NEW PD IN JUNE 2024: Philip McDonald MD named Program Director, after serving as interim PD for a year.
 Read Bio.

-• FELLOWSHIP MATCH NEWS: Congrats to: Manoj Upadhyay - Endocrinology, Yaman Almerstani - Nephrology, Lara Rabah - Hematology/Oncology!
+- FELLOWSHIP MATCH NEWS: Congrats to: Manoj Upadhyay - Endocrinology, Yaman Almerstani - Nephrology/Critical Care, Lara Rabah - Hematology/Oncology!

 The Internal Medicine Residency Training Program at Hurley Medical Center provides residents with an exceptional opportunity to gain the skills, knowledge and experience necessary to pursue a successful career in primary-care medicine or to continue their training in a range of medical subspecialties.
 With a well-established core faculty and strong faculty-to-resident ratio (including 15 full-time and 36 part-time faculty members), our Internal Medicine residents receive focused guidance while serving one of the largest and most diverse patient populations in the state.
 Since the inception of the Internal Medicine residency training program, nearly all of our graduates have passed their national board exams.